-According to the national animal breeding law (§2 TierZG), an indigenous livestock breed is:
+According to the national animal breeding law (§2 TierZG), a native livestock breed is:

 a) a breed for which a herdbook was first established on the basis of livestock available in Germany and which has been kept in Germany since then or, if the establishment dates back further, since 1949, or